-- Instant coffee granules: The intense flavour of instant coffee is will give a deep espresso flavour to the mousse.
+- Instant coffee granules: The intense flavor of instant coffee is will give a deep espresso flavor to the mousse.

 - Dark chocolate: this will form the base of the chocolate mousse.
-The flavour will come through so make sure you choose a good quality chocolate, look for one with a cacao content of 70% or higher with no added dairy in the ingredients.
+The flavor will come through so make sure you choose good quality chocolate, look for one with a cacao content of 70% or higher with no added dairy in the ingredients.

-- Whiskey: You can use your favourite whiskey, I normally use Jameson.
+- Whiskey: You can use your favorite whiskey, I normally use Jameson.

 - Pure maple syrup: The recipe calls for a little maple syrup to lift the sweetness of both the chocolate mousse and the coconut cream.
 If you prefer a more bitter chocolate mousse you can omit the maple syrup from the chocolate mousse part of the recipe.

-- Sea salt: a touch of salt helps to balance the sweetness and enhance the flavour of the dessert.
+- Sea salt: a touch of salt helps to balance the sweetness and enhance the flavor of the dessert.

-- Cream of tartar: This is optional but it helps to stabilise the whipped aquafaba.
+- Cream of tartar: This is optional but it helps to stabilize the whipped aquafaba.

-- Vanilla extract: A little vanilla is used to flavour the coconut cream topping.
+- Vanilla extract: A little vanilla is used to flavor the coconut cream topping.
 I’d recommend Neilsen Massey pure vanilla extract and Taylor and Colledge vanilla bean extract.